MussieTeka/JS-Projects/README.md

 Here's a list of the projects included in this repository:

-- pomodoro timer: A simple productivity tool that helps you focus on tasks by breaking your workday into 15-minute intervals separated by short breaks.
+- <a href="https://github.com/MussieTeka/JS-Projects/tree/main/pomodoro%20timer">Pomodoro Timer</a>: A simple productivity tool that helps you focus on tasks by breaking your workday into 15-minute intervals separated by short breaks.

 ## 🛠 Built With <a name="built-with"></a>